dottjt/plastic/other/unused/02-work-unused.md

 Was this real?
 Was this finally happening?
 In a sense, it felt like we'd both been feeling these things for a while, although in reality, it felt more like being eaten alive by a Lion.
 My arms limp from the impact-trauma of smashing my head against a rock, as its large teeth tore through my legs, snapping bone n' blood into a sludge of stomach acid.
 I was both afraid and excited, with a dash of confusion to spread drama throughout my entire central nervous system.
 Largely, I wasn't even sure if she was being serious.

+ as if to suggest that my vulnerability was her permission to lust.

+"...and hold me, and tell me that everything was going to be okay as you rammed my tight little pussy with your giant cock?"

+"Would you kiss me like this?"

+licked the outline of her lips; pressing

+part of my soul had already entered the realm of heaven, I couldn't help but feel that something quite traumatic had just taken place.
+Even though it invigorated me beyond all words.

+Just as I'd always desired.

+ Maybe that's what made me afraid, not matching up to those lofty expectations I'd set in stone.
+I didn't want to delve on it any longer.
+I just wanted another cigarette.

+As Milo at her desk beside me,

+stood behind me, with a freshly made a

+ Milo decided to pick up a coffee and a grin in the kitchen, her two modern staples which kept her regular.
+She stood there with her legs crossed, passing me a smile at me as we both waited for her coffee to brew.
+Hoping she wasn't secretly crumbling inside, ready to run outside and into on-coming traffic.

+And then there was tonight's arrangement.
+Another interpersonal hurdle to overcome in this delorian urchin of lavish joy.
+Hoot.
+Hoot.
+Ho.